 The Impact of the Storm

 The aftermath of the storm and the subsequent flooding has been catastrophic.
 A recent AgWeb article indicates that Iowa governor Kim Reynolds has projected $1.6 billion in total damages, $214 million of which are agricultural damages.
 In a recent AgPro article, we learn that the Nebraska Farm Bureau project that damage from the storm could exceed $440 million for crop growers alone.

 Here at AgriGro, our mission is to give, serve, and support.
-We understand that we are called to extend help and hope to growers across the country, and our team is dedicated to supporting growers in need throughout the Midwest recover from the flooding that resulted from the bomb cyclone.
+We understand that we are called to extend help and hope to growers across the country.
+Our team is dedicated to supporting growers in need throughout the Midwest recover from the flooding that resulted from the bomb cyclone.

-As a testament to this, we are working with several individuals to identify farmers along the Missouri River who were affected by the flooding so that we can provide them with free IgniteS2 and FoliarBlend to help restore production qualities in affected farmland.
-In total, we anticipate contributing three to four truckloads of our products to growers in need.
+As a testament to this, we are working with individuals to identify farmers along the Missouri River who were affected by the flooding so we can donate IgniteS2 and FoliarBlend to help heal and restore production to their affected farmland.
+In total, we anticipate contributing enough product to treat up to 100,000 acres of affected farmland of these growers in need.

 In addition to this, we offer a number of crop products that are designed to enhance soil health and crop production while lowering growers’ production costs and dependence on chemical inputs.
 These products can help soil bounce back faster, enabling growers to resume their operations as quickly as possible in the wake of these terrible floods.